Considering Tricida Inc. (TCDA) as a potential investment: What Should You Do? - The Dwinnex

 Insider Transactions:

 An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
-A recent insider transaction in this stock occurred on Oct 19 when Venrock Healthcare Capital Par bought 311,466 shares for $10.51 per share.
-The transaction valued at 3,272,281 led to the insider holds 10,202,946 shares of the business.
+A recent insider transaction in this stock occurred on Oct 26 when Venrock Healthcare Capital Par sold 2,367,174 shares for $0.46 per share.
+The transaction valued at 1,088,900 led to the insider holds 3,751,406 shares of the business.

 Stock Price History: